tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/acceleration_models/available.rst

 Mutual Spherical Harmonic Gravity
 ##############################################

+| **Description**
-The spherical harmonic gravity acceleration model can be created as indicated in the `API <https://tudatpy.readthedocs.io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.acceleration.mutual_spherical_harmonic_gravity>`_.
+| The mutual spherical harmonic gravity acceleration model can be created through the :func:`~tudatpy.numerical_simulation.propagation_setup.acceleration.mutual_spherical_harmonic_gravity`
+  factory function.
 This model is typically only used for detailed propagation of planetary systems.
 With additional parameters, it can be used even if the bodies mutually exerting the spherical harmonic gravity acceleration are not the central body.

-It requires the following environment models to be defined:
+| **Dependencies**

-- Spherical harmonic gravity field for body exerting acceleration and body undergoing acceleration (see :ref:`environment_gravity_field_model` for non-default models)
+| 1.
+Spherical harmonic gravity field for body exerting acceleration and body undergoing acceleration (see
+  :ref:`environment_gravity_field_model` for non-default models).
-- Rotation model from the inertial frame to the body-fixed frame and body undergoing acceleration (see :ref:`environment_rotational_model`)
+| 2.
+Rotation model from the inertial frame to the body-fixed frame and body undergoing acceleration (see
+  :ref:`environment_rotational_model` for non-default models).
-- Current state of bodies undergoing and exerting acceleration, either from an Ephemeris model or from the numerical propagation (see :ref:`environment_ephemeris_model`).
+| 3.
+Current state of bodies undergoing and exerting acceleration, either from an Ephemeris model or from the numerical
+  propagation (see :ref:`environment_ephemeris_model`).